brendan-duncan/webgpu_inspector/docs/inspect.md

 Mousing over the texture image will show the pixel color vlaues, if the Inspector can decode the texture format.

+An Exposure control lets you adjust the brightness of the texture's display.

 ![Inspect Texture](images/inspect_texture.png)

 ## Shaders